SELF-CARE FOR DOCTORS DURING COVID-19 OUTBREAK

 A downloadable resource by Margie Stuchbery with thanks to Dr Karen Gaunson, Dr Kym Jenkins & Prof Brett McDermot

-A guide for leaders and managers of healthcare services who will need to consider the wellbeing needs of all healthcare staff (clinical and non-clinical) as a result of the Coronavirus outbreak.
-It offers practical recommendations for how to respond at individual, management and organisational level involving the appropriate utilisation of expertise within their practitioner psychologist and mental health professionals and anticipates the psychological reactions over time, and what people may need to recovery psychologically from this.
+A guide from the British Psychological Society Covid19 Staff Wellbeing Group for leaders and managers of healthcare services who will need to consider the wellbeing needs of all healthcare staff (clinical and non-clinical) as a result of the Coronavirus outbreak.
+It offers practical recommendations for how to respond at individual, management and organisational level.

 - STOP, BREATHE, then THINK – slowing your breathing slows the stress cycle and re-engages your frontal lobes – then you can think.